 POLICIES UPON ACCEPTANCE

-1. Accepted films will be notified via email at the address included in the FilmFreeway submission form.
-Please ensure you can recieve email from indyfilmfest.org as it is our primary mode of communication.
+1. Accepted films will be notified via email at the submitter or contact address included in the submission form.
+Please ensure you can receive email from indyfilmfest.org as it is our primary mode of communication.

 2. Filmmakers (or primary contact) will be required to submit a consent form ensuring an absence of any legal or rights issues, and indemnifying the Indy Film Fest of any liabilities that may arise out of screening with the festival.